NiiJoshua/YouTube-API/README.md

 * [video tutorial from Coursera](https://www.coursera.org/lecture/social-media-data-analytics/video-4-using-python-to-extract-data-from-youtube-hfelS)
 * [YouTube API documentations](https://youtube-data-api.readthedocs.io/en/latest/youtube_api.html)

-## Activities done
+## Activities done:
+1. ### Create Credentials
-1. Idealy the first step was to create a credential authorization credentials.
-What's needed is a google (gmail) account
+Idealy the first step was to create a credential and generate authorization.
+What's needed is a google (gmail) account.
+[Use this link to create the account](https://developers.google.com/youtube/v3/getting-started).
+Getting authorization from google is instant not too stressful.

-2. Set-up your environment.
+2. ### Set-up your environment.
+The kind of environment to use is also key.
 There're a number of environments data engineers can deploy for this exercise.
-E.g, google colab, jupyter notebook, etc.
+E.g, google colab, jupyter notebook, etc. I used jupyter notebook because I am conversant with it and also becuase all I do is saved on my local computer.
+For google colab, you'll need internet to creat your workspace and to access your files.
+In situations where you have unstable internet, it delays execution of your project.

-3. Install the necessary packages and updates (*if necessary*): apiclient, oauth2client
+3. ### Install the necessary packages
+By defualt, jyputer notebook doesn't come with pre-installed packages for interaction with youtube.
+I had to install the google apiclient ($ pip install --upgrade google-api-python-client), and the authentication client ($ pip install google-auth).
+Before installing these libraries, be sure to check your python version to aid install the appropriate client version and authentication version.
+4. ### define your own module
+The next step I took was to hide my credentials by writing a script in my local container.
+I then imported the module in my script and call the credentials.
+First, I created a python script called dir having __init__.py and I created a second script in the same folder as the dir which I named key.py having credentials = {"DEVELOPER_KEY": "xxxxxxxx"} as the only script.
 4. Define a function for the script
 5. Download and save in .py